 The tyranny of walled garden providers is over!
 Just kidding.
 However, header bidding is still a huge step in the right direction, where the publisher has actual control over ad inventory deals.

 The most important benefit of header bidding is, of course, money.
-Some publishers even claim that just + 1 additional demand source = + 10 % to sales efficiency.
+Some publishing companies even claim that just + 1 additional demand source = + 10 % to sales efficiency.

 What Are the Disadvantages of Header Bidding?